cyberphone/java-cfrg-spec/README.md

 Software based private keys created by `KeyPairGenerator` **should** provide this link and thus produce PKCS 8 data *including* public key information for `getEncoded()`.
 Private keys created by `OKPPrivateKeySpec` **should not** define this link and thus produce PKCS 8 data *without* public key information for `getEncoded()`.
-JDK 8 does not appear to comply with RFC 5915.
+This is what BouncyCastle does for EC and is compliant with RFC 5915.

 This is surely not an ideal solution but the Java world never standardized this part and now it is too late :-)